 - Open daily 8-5pm (except Christmas).

 - No restrooms.
 No picnicking or bicycles.
-Leashed dogs welcome (must pick up after them).
+No dogs allowed.
 Paths are gravel and contain no steps.
+Children under 16 must be supervised by an adult.

 - The Oregon Garden in Silverton